Aged C57BL/6J Mice

 In addition to normal characteristics seen as a result of aging (graying or thinning coat), certain characteristics are allowed in our aging colony after 25 weeks of age, including

 • Barbering: The type of alopecia resulting from social interaction of the mice.
-As a result, aged cohorts may be shipped with hair loss or thinning hair/whiskers not related to aging; however inflammation or dermatitis is not allowed in our colonies.
+As a result, aged cohorts may be shipped with hair loss or thinning hair/whiskers not related to aging.
+Although we maintain strict protocols to prevent dermatitis in our colonies, it may develop in some mice as they age, particularly in female Aged B6J mice.

 Housing and stress reduction